Wild Flower Web

 -- All habitats --

-Male flowers are pale yellow and globular.
+Male flowers are pale yellow or green and globular.
 Female flowers resemble green scaly buds and turn brown with age.
 Male and female flowers appear on separate trees.

 The red fruit looks like a berry but is called an aril.
 Inside the aril is a seed which is very poisonous.
 The fruit only grows on female trees.